Master the Art of Negotiating Directly with a Vendor when Buying a Property

 Simply taking along with you comparison research on possible values for the property will really help.

-- and even what other properties are actually being marketed for today in the local area
+- What other properties are actually being marketed for, in the local area.

 These will put you in a great position when you are negotiating with the vendor.

 Sometimes you may need to ‘re-set’ the seller's expectations on what the market value of the property might be before you even start the negotiations.

 This is where having these comparisons will really come into their own.